owenwvaughn/Rook-180_p1p_nozzle/README.md

-This is a 225x225 build volume printer based on the rook 180 by Rolohaun.
+This is a 225x225 build volume printer based on the rook 180 by Rolohaun, that uses the BambuLabs P1P hotend in place of the stock hotend.
 It's a modification of the work done by woodknight and Kanrog for the rook 180 turned.

  [https://github.com/WoodKnight58/Rook-180-Turned](url)